How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 DIY Rodent Deterrent Solutions

-- Vinegar spray: Mix equal parts white vinegar and water to spray around potential entry points
+- Vinegar spray: Mix equal parts white vinegar and water, then spray around entry points

-- Mothballs placed in Gatorade bottles with holes can deter mice without the overwhelming smell
+- Mothballs in Gatorade bottles with holes keep the smell contained but still effective

-- Aluminum foil stuffed into gaps and crevices – mice hate the feel and sound when they try to chew through it
+- Aluminum foil stuffed into gaps, mice hate the texture and sound

 Physical Barriers and Blockades